fernandacaron/pynnotate/README.md

 - ✂️ Sequence length filters and options to prioritise samples, ideal for different analysis levels
 - Filtering modes:
   🌐 Unconstrained mode: includes all sequences found
-  🌱 Flexible mode (`unique_species = True`): allows multiple sequences per species if genes differ
-  🔒 Strict mode (`prioritize_more_genes = True`): includes only the best sequence per species, ideal for simple analyses
+  🌱 Flexible mode (`unique_species = True`): allows multiple sequences per species if genes differ 🔒 Strict mode (`prioritize_more_genes = True`): includes only the most complete sequence per species
-- 🧬 Supports mitogenomes, chloroplasts, and nuclear genomes
+- 🧬 Supports mitogenomes, chloroplasts, nuclear genomes, or user specified features
 - 👓 Automatic identification of multiple copies of tRNA-Leu and tRNA-Ser, with grouping by genomic position
 - 🖼️ Intuitive graphical interface for configuration, execution, and monitoring without command-line use
 - 📂 Complete generation of FASTA files, Excel spreadsheets, and detailed logs, ready for teaching or research